 Scientific understanding of the climate system’s fundamental features is robust and well established.
 This section briefly presents the major lines of evidence in climate science (Figure 1.6).
-It illustrates their long history and summarises key findings from the WGI contribution to AR5, where relevant referencing previous IPCC assessments for comparison.
-Box 1.2 summarises major findings from three Special Reports already released during the sixth IPCC assessment cycle.
-This chapter’s Appendix 1A summarises the principal findings of all six IPCC WGI Assessment Reports, including the present one, in a single table for ready reference.
+It illustrates their long history and summarizes key findings from the WGI contribution to AR5, referencing previous IPCC assessments for comparison, where relevant.
+Box 1.2 summarizes major findings from three Special Reports already released during the IPCC Sixth Assessment Cycle.
+This chapter’s Appendix 1A summarizes the principal findings of all six IPCC WGI Assessment Reports, including the present Report, in a single table for ease of reference.

 [START FIGURE 1.6 HERE]